Key Takeaways

 Trust

-When you're creating an estate plan, you have the choice of establishing what's called a trust.
-It's a legal arrangement you make with a third party.
-This third party, called a trustee, has the right to hold assets for a beneficiary or beneficiaries.
+When creating an estate plan, you may choose to set up a trust.
+A trust is a legal arrangement where a third party, called a trustee, holds assets for one or more beneficiaries.
 There are many different types of trusts, and each is designed with a specific goal in mind.

 The Bottom Line